FREE SHIPPING ON UK ORDERS OVER £50

 Filter Papers

 All Chemex coffee makers are designed to be used with their patented CHEMEX® Bonded Filters.
 These papers are 20%-30% thicker than traditional filter papers.
 The intention of this is to filter out bitter elements such as fines and oils.
 In doing so, these papers give Chemex coffee its characteristic silky texture and clean taste.
 The flip side of this is that it can result in a longer brew time.
 To counter this you may need to grind slightly coarser than you would for say a V60 coffee of a similar brew volume.
-However, be carefull not to go too coarse or you will end up with a brew that is too weak.
+However, be careful not to go too coarse or you will end up with a brew that is too weak.
 Aim for a brew time of up to 5 minutes and your Chemex coffee will taste great.

 It's important to give your Chemex filters an extra good rinsing before you start brewing.
 This helps clean them of any taints that they might have picked up and also helps heat your vessel which also benefits from being warmed up.